You are here

 • The sides continued to deny the SMM full access to the three disengagement areas, as well as the ability to travel certain roads previously identified as important for effective monitoring by the Mission and for civilians’ movement, through failure to conduct comprehensive clearance of mines and UXO.

 [1] For a complete breakdown of ceasefire violations, please see the annexed table.
-During the reporting period, winter weather conditions limited the observation capabilities of some SMM cameras.
+Between the evenings of 13 and 14 April, the SMM camera in Svitlodarsk was not operational.

 * Please see the section at the end of this report entitled “Restrictions of the SMM’s freedom of movement or other impediments to fulfilment of its mandate”.